aviator5/dnaspec-origin/design.md

 - Generic templates stored in DNA repository
 - Transformed into agent-specific formats (Claude commands, Copilot prompts)
 - Associated with one or more guidelines
+- **Identity**: A prompt's identity is the pair `(source.name, prompt.name)`.
+Two prompts with the same name in different sources are independent and produce different generated files.

 Example: `dna-review` prompt - "Review code against DNA guidelines"